core-wg/senml-etch/draft-ietf-core-senml-etch.md

 ## CoAP Content-Format Registration

-IANA is requested to assign CoAP Content-Format IDs for the SenML PATCH and FETCH media types in the "CoAP Content-Formats" sub- registry, within the "CoRE Parameters" registry {{RFC7252}}.
-All IDs are assigned from the "Expert Review" (0-255) range.
-The assigned IDs are show in {{tbl-coap-content-formats}}.
+IANA is requested to assign CoAP Content-Format IDs for the SenML PATCH and FETCH media types in the "CoAP Content-Formats" sub-registry, within the "CoRE Parameters" registry {{RFC7252}}.
+All IDs are assigned from the "IETF Review or IESG Approval" range.
+The assigned IDs are show in
+{{tbl-coap-content-formats}}.

 | Media type                   | ID  |
 | application/senml-etch+json  | TBD |